File Sync Service

-The sync service is a lightweight Windows service that you can run on any Windows machine to syncronise emails to your local file system.
+The sync service is a lightweight Windows service that you can run on any Windows machine to synchronise emails to your local file system.

 Installation